kinshuk4/daily-coding-problem-solutions/prob201_250/README.md

 Given an absolute pathname that may have `.` or `..` as part of it, return the shortest standardized path.

 For example, given "/usr/bin/../bin/./scripts/../", return "/usr/bin/".

+223 (Hard)

+This problem was asked by Palantir.

+Typically, an implementation of in-order traversal of a binary tree has `O(h)` space complexity, where `h` is the height of the tree.
+Write a program to compute the in-order traversal of a binary tree using `O(1)` space.